Other Ways to Pay for College

 - Find free money - Before thinking about borrowing, search for scholarships and grants.
-You can also enter every two weeks for a chance to win a $500 scholarship through the SunTrust Off to College Scholarship Sweepstakes.
 In addition, research school work-study programs and look for other scholarships wherever you can for example, your church groups, community organizations and workplaces may also offer scholarships.

 - Federal student loans - available to undergraduate students, graduate students, and parents, federal student loans are offered regardless of income level through the U.S. Department of Education.